Prince Constantin of Liechtenstein

-Prince Constantin of Liechtenstein (Constantin Ferdinand Maria; born 15 March 1972), known professionally as Constantin Liechtenstein, is a member of the Princely Family of Liechtenstein and businessman.
-He is the third son of Prince Hans-Adam II and Princess Marie.
-He is the CEO of Liechtenstein Group.
+Prince Constantin of Liechtenstein (Constantin Ferdinand Maria; 15 March 1972 – 5 December 2023), known professionally as Constantin Liechtenstein, was a businessman and a member of the Princely House of Liechtenstein.
+He was the third son of Prince Hans-Adam II and his wife, Countess Marie Kinsky of Wchinitz and Tettau.
+Constantin was the chief executive officer of the LGT Group from 2020 to 2023.

 Education and career

 Constantin attended the primary school in Vaduz-Ebenholz and entered the Liechtensteinisches Gymnasium in 1983, which he graduated from in 1991.
 He enrolled at the Paris Lodron University of Salzburg in 1992 and graduated in 1997 with a master's degree in law.
 He then worked for Raiffeisen Private Equity Management and the American investment bank Brown Brothers Harriman.
 Prince Constantin then became the managing partner of Grünwald Equity Beteiligungs-GmbH until 2011.
-Since 2012, he became General Director and chairman of the board of directors of the Prince of Liechtenstein Foundation and has been responsible for the business areas of agriculture and forestry, renewable energy, and the family's real estate affairs.
-He work for the Liechtenstein Group since 2020.
-In addition, he has other functions such as chairman of the board of directors of Rice Tec AG, member of the advisory council of LGT Austria and member of the L-GAM Investment Committee.
+As of 2012, he became General Director and chairman of the board of directors of the Prince of Liechtenstein Foundation and was responsible for the business areas of agriculture and forestry, renewable energy, and the family's real estate affairs.
+He worked for the Liechtenstein Group from 2020 until his death.
+In addition, he had other functions such as chairman of the board of directors of Rice Tec AG, member of the advisory council of LGT Austria and member of the L-GAM Investment Committee.

 In addition, Prince Constantin was appointed a member of the Austrian Council for Sustainable Development in Vienna, whose primary goals are the implementation of the Sustainable Development Goals in the UN 2030 Agenda for Sustainable Development, concretization and visualization of sustainability as well as the support and acceleration of corresponding activities in business, society, politics, science, media and the public.